adzcai/rlbook/book/1_intro/intro.md

 algebra, and probability.
 For Harvard undergraduates, this would be fulfilled by Math 21a, Math 21b, and Stat 110.
 Stat 111 is strongly recommended but not required.
-Here is a non-comprehensive list of topics of which this book will assume knowledge:
+Here is a non-comprehensive list of topics you should be familiar with before starting this book:

--   **Linear Algebra:** Vectors, matrices, matrix multiplication, matrix inversion, eigenvalues and eigenvectors, and the Gram-Schmidt process.
+-   **Linear Algebra:** Vectors and matrices, matrix multiplication, matrix inversion, eigenvalues and eigenvectors, and the Gram-Schmidt process.

--   **Multivariable Calculus:** Partial derivatives, gradient, directional derivative, and the chain rule.
+-   **Multivariable Calculus:** Partial derivatives, gradients, directional derivatives, the chain rule, Taylor series.

--   **Probability:** Random variables, probability distributions, expectation, variance, covariance, conditional probability, Bayes' rule, and the law of total probability.
+-   **Probability:** Random variables, probability distributions, expectation, the law of iterated expectations (Adam's rule), variance, covariance, conditional probability, Bayes's rule, and the law of total probability.

-How does reinforcement learning differ from other machine learning **paradigms** Here is a list of comparisons:
+How does reinforcement learning differ from other machine learning paradigms?
+Here is a list of comparisons:

 -   **Supervised learning.** Supervised learning concerns itself with